Signed in as:

 The sequence of events related to the effort to remove/replace the Board is complicated at best.
 What follows is a high-level review of events.

-On June 3, a group of LMSOA members delivered letters to the Board Secretary requesting a special meeting for the purpose of removing and replacing the Board, which is the only avenue available to owners for the removal of a board during their term.
-On the same day, unbeknownst to members, the Board mailed proposed Bylaw/Architectural Guideline changes to owners.
+On June 3, a group of LMSOA members delivers letters to the Board Secretary requesting a special meeting for the purpose of removing and replacing the Board, which is the only avenue available to owners for the removal of a board during their term.
+On the same day, unbeknownst to members, the Board mails proposed Bylaw/Architectural Guideline changes to owners.
 Included in the proposed Bylaws is a prohibition on the use of proxies.
 The timing is significant.
-If the Bylaws went into effect before the special meeting was held, proxies submitted by owners to remove the Board would not be permitted to be used.
+If the Bylaws go into effect before the special meeting is held, proxies submitted by owners to remove the Board would not be permitted to be used.
 With 85% of owners living off the mountain, proxies are essential at a special meeting.

-The Board attempted to implement the proposed Bylaws prior to holding a special meeting to remove/replace the Board.
-Several legal wranglings ensued, the July 22 Bylaw special meeting improperly called by the Board was cancelled, and the Board ultimately decided to mail written ballots concerning removal of the Board rather than hold a special meeting.
+The Board attempts to implement the proposed Bylaws prior to holding a special meeting to remove/replace the Board.
+Legal wranglings ensue, a July 22 Bylaw special meeting improperly called by the Board is cancelled, and the Board decides to mail written ballots concerning removal of the Board rather than hold a special meeting.
 That is their right.

-The ballots on removing the Board were due to the CPA firm on July 27.
-Prior to votes being counted, the defendants requested, and the Board agreed to the use of a Special Master to count the ballots.
-The Board reneged on that agreement and proceeded with the vote count.
-The resulting vote count was within 8 or fewer votes for 4 of the 5 Board positions with the Board declaring 8 ballots ineligible.
-The Board has refused to provide any information on why the 8 ballots were declared ineligible, and the defendants were forced to use the court system to gain access to the information.
+Prior to votes being counted, the defendants request, and the Board agrees to the use of a Special Master to count the ballots.
+The Board reneges on that agreement and proceeds with the vote count.
+The resulting vote count is within 8 or fewer votes for 4 of the 5 Board positions with the Board declaring 8 ballots ineligible.
+The Board refuses to provide any information on why the 8 ballots were declared ineligible, and the defendants are forced to use the court system to gain access to the information.

-On August 24, the judge ordered the Board to deliver to a Special Master the ballots from the recall election, and a list of the 8 excluded ballots with documentation to support the exclusion.
-On December 12, a meeting was held with the Special Master.
-The judge would not permit the excluded lot numbers to be revealed and the Special Master count was the same as the CPA firm.
+On August 24, the judge orders the Board to deliver to a Special Master the ballots from the recall election, and a list of the 8 excluded ballots with documentation to support the exclusion.
+On December 12, a meeting is held with the Special Master.
+The judge will not permit the excluded lot numbers to be revealed and the Special Master count is the same as the CPA firm.
 Please note, the defendants were not questioning the count by the CPA firm.
 The issues are which lots received ballots, which ballots were counted and which ballots were excluded.
 The defendants want to know WHO voted, not HOW owners voted.
 The Special Master efforts answered none of these questions.

 October 17 - TN Supreme Court

-On October 17, 2023, the TN Supreme Court ruled on the Pratik Pandharpipande v.
+On October 17, 2023, the TN Supreme Court rules on the Pratik Pandharpipande v.
 FSD Corporation case which has direct bearing on the case filed by the LMSOA Board against renters.
-The Court found “residential-purposes provisions ambiguous with respect to whether short-term rentals are allowed”.
-The Court addressed the question of “whether a restrictive covenant that limits the use of property to residential purposes prohibits short-term rentals” and ruled that it does not prohibit short-term rentals.
+The Court finds “residential-purposes provisions ambiguous with respect to whether short-term rentals are allowed”.
+The Court addresses the question of “whether a restrictive covenant that limits the use of property to residential purposes prohibits short-term rentals” and rules that it does not prohibit short-term rentals.

 November / December - Motion for Summary Judgment

-On November 9, 2023, the Board filed a Motion for Summary Judgment.
-On December 21, 2023, the Defendants filed a Motion for Summary Judgment.
+On November 9, 2023, the Board files a Motion for Summary Judgment.
+On December 21, 2023, the Defendants file a Motion for Summary Judgment.
 A hearing was held on January 25, 2024.
-The judge indicated her ruling would come within one month.
+The judge indicates her ruling would come within one month.

 March 4, 2024